akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 To find out which Akeneo product attribute types to take into account, please consult first our [PIM attribute types list](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#akeneo-attribute-types).
 :::

-And you will find below the **localizable text attribute type list** you could consider in the context of your connector :
+In order to help you, here is the **localizable text attribute type list** we recommend you to use:

 |  Product attribute type  |        Comments     |
 | :----------------------- | :-----------------: |